I thank you for the lovely rebukes and instructions. While the instruction lines up with the word of God, so do the rebukes.

 My mother is sick with the later stages of diabetes and her husband is sick with only one of his heart's arteries left and is just now starting to have the most heart pain of his life which may bring death upon him.
 My mom's ex-husband is pretending to help them in any way he can, while his son (my brother) is finally realizing the truth of why our mom filed for a divorce.
 My sister is working to help make ends meet while her husband is giving sure signs that he wants to have sexual relations with any woman he finds attractive whether it's his wife or not.
 And I'm getting gnashed with teeth by my mom's husband because I'm not doing any work while I'm in pain from the work I did the day before.

 When I was a child my aunt and uncle moaned and groaned if they weren't able to watch All My Children, One Life To Live, and General Hospital.
 I was forced to sit there and at least listen to it.
 I couldn't go anywhere at all while these shows were playing, not even to find any odd jobs to do after school, over the weekend, or during the summer.
-As you can see, I was brought up in a very manipulative and influencial lifestyle.
+As you can see, I was brought up in a very manipulative and influential lifestyle.

-Not to mention that every single girlfriend (except my wife as far as I know) I had and was just starting to experience the feelings of intimate compassion for them and was soon afterwards caught in the act of having sex with other men and then blamed it on the fact that I wouldn't give it to them.
+Not to mention that every single girlfriend (except my wife as far as I know) I had and was just starting to experience the feelings of intimate compassion for them and was soon afterward caught in the act of having sex with other men and then blamed it on the fact that I wouldn't give it to them.

 Not to mention the people who forced me to do these things were also telling me on several occasions that they would cut my ding-dong off and they had the knife out holding my down while someone else tried taking my pants off.
 Later in life, my mom's ex-husband loaded his six-shooter revolver, sent two shots out the door of a church and then held the gun to my brother's head and asked him if he wants to live to see the next minute.
 I turned to see what exactly he was meaning and looking to the floor in fear I heard the words, "I'll just stick it in your ear!"
 Lo and behold, I had the barrel of a gun pointed at my ear making very painful contact.

-So yes, almost, if not all, of my fears stem from worldly influences.
+So yes, most, if not all, of my fears stem from worldly influences.
 In all these situations I was threatened that if I tell anyone I will either not see my family ever again or I will lose my life.

 Just to let you know, my mom and stepdad have opened the door to her ex-husband and he is now living with us.
 This is the same one that pointed the gun at me and my brother, and it seems as if he hasn't changed at all.
-I feel it would do a great deal of harm to my brother, or my entire immediate family, if I were to tell him exactly what all his dad has done to his mom, brothers, and sisters.
+I feel it would do a great deal of harm to my brother, or my entire immediate family if I were to tell him exactly what all his dad has done to his mom, brothers, and sisters.

 To make a long story short, I'm trying to deal with criticism, fear, anger, forgiveness, trust, faithfulness, even love just to name a few.